zaiisao/Documentation/en/Video/initialize_windows_video.md

 ## Next Steps
-You created the client and can start a video call with the following steps:
+You have created the client and can start a video call with the following steps:

 - [Join a Channel](../../en/Video/join_video_windows.md)
 - [Publish and Subscribe to Streams](../../en/Video/publish_windows.md)